godotengine/godot-docs/classes/class_script.rst

 Description
 -----------

 A class stored as a resource.
-A script extends the functionality of all objects that instance it.
+A script extends the functionality of all objects that instantiate it.

 This is the base class for all scripts and should not be used directly.
 Trying to create a new script with this class will result in an error.